 - Hydroxyurea (Droxia, Hydrea).
 This drug suppresses bone marrow production of blood cells, including platelets.
-Also used to treat cancers, it's the most commonly prescribed platelet-lowering drug for essential thrombocythemia.
-It's often used in combination with low-dose aspirin.
-If you take hydroxyurea, your doctor will monitor your blood counts closely.
-There's some concern that long-term use may increase the risk of developing acute myelogenous leukemia.
+Its side effects are usually mild.
+Your doctor will monitor your blood counts and liver function.
+There's some concern that long-term use may slightly increase the risk of developing acute myelogenous leukemia.

 - Anagrelide (Agrylin).
-Unlike hydroxyurea, anagrelide isn't associated with an increased risk of leukemia.
-But it's not considered as effective as hydroxyurea.
+Unlike hydroxyurea, anagrelide isn't associated with an increased risk of leukemia, but it's not considered as effective.
 Side effects may include fluid retention, heart problems, headaches, dizziness, nausea and diarrhea.

-- Interferon alfa-2B (Intron A).
-Given by injection, this drug is less convenient to administer than hydroxyurea or anagrelide, may be more expensive and may cause less tolerable side effects.
+- Interferon alfa (Intron A) or pegylated interferon alpha 2a (Pegasys).
+This drug is given by injection.
+It may be more expensive and cause worse side effects than hydroxyurea or anagrelide does, but it's the best choice for some people.
 Side effects may include flu-like symptoms, confusion, nausea, depression, diarrhea, seizures, irritability and sleepiness.